 My name is Jon Jacob and I’ve been writing my Thoroughly Good Blog since July 2005.

-I was introduced to blogging (a good many years after the rest of society) by my friend Clyde.
+I was introduced to blogging by my friend Clyde.
 Since then I’ve found it an addictive thing.
-It’s fuelled my love of writing, led to me explore my fascination with Eurovision and at the same time reunite me with my love of the arts, classical music in particular.
+It’s fuelled my love of writing, led to me exploring my fascination with Eurovision and reunited me with my love of the arts, and classical music in particular.
 In 2017 I’m returning to my blogging roots: combining the things I love in a daily journal.

-The name of the blog has its roots in a period of time when I worked (under pressure and shockingly underpaid) with a lovely lady called Helen in the late nineties.
+The name of the blog has its roots in a period of time when I worked with a lovely lady called Helen in the late nineties.
 She often jokingly described me as ‘Thoroughly Good’ as a way of helping me through the stresses and strains of the working day when things would sometimes get on top of me.
-When I was looking for a name for a web development company I was setting up in the years that followed, my memory of working with Helen sprung to mind.
+When I was looking for a name for a web design company I was setting up in the years that followed, my memory of working with Helen sprung to mind.
+The rest is history.